keras-team/keras-io/templates/getting_started/tensorflow_keras_versions.md

 ### TensorFlow>=2.16

 With TensorFlow 2.16+, `tf.keras` usage defaults to Keras 3.
 Also, `import keras` will import Keras 3.
-To continue to use Keras 2, users of the package will need to set the environment variable in their codebases `TF_USE_LEGACY_KERAS` to “1 or True or true”,  Setting this environment variable will switch usage of `tf.keras` to `tf_keras`.
+To continue to use Keras 2, users of the package will need to set the environment variable in their codebases `TF_USE_LEGACY_KERAS` to "1 or True or true".
+Setting this environment variable will switch usage of `tf.keras` to `tf_keras`.
 Library authors who want to keep working with Keras 2 shouldn't rely on this environment variable being set in users environment and would need to update their codebases by changing usages of `tf.keras` to `tf_keras` for public API and use `tf_keras.src` when referring to private source files.

 #### Using TensorFlow 2.16 with Keras 3 (Default)
 ```python